walterbender/Syllabi/iam.md

 During both sessions, students will engage in finalizing their working design, documenting technical aspects of the project such as:

-Dimensions, tech drawings, CAD files, assembly instructions, market cost BOM.
-Multi-view orthographic layouts, with defined ID for all components Refined product graphics and product name placement
+* dimensions,
+* tech drawings,
+* CAD files,
+* assembly instructions,
+* market cost,
+* bill of materials (BOM), and
+* multi-view orthographic layouts.

-Graphics as required for the development of a consistent interface and interaction with the product line CMF document (Color, Materials and Finishes/Texture specifications)
+Industrial Design will be defined for all components: refined product graphics and product-name placement as required for the development of a consistent interface and interaction with the product line color, materials and finishes/texture (CMF) document specifications.

 <a name="WEEK12">
 12. FINALIZATION OF A DESIGN FOR MANUFACTURING (AESTHETIC MODELS)